alecive/alecive.github.io/_posts/2016-01-25-2016SpringProjects.md

 ### TASK C2.
 Exploring Tool Use and object affordances

 I.e. if I am able to incorporate a new tool into my internal model, how can I exploit it in order to do new tasks?
+In summary: what the robot is capable or not capable of doing after "training" with a tool, w.r.t. the previous experience.
 See Hart and Scassellati [2011], Tikhanoff et al [2013].

 ### TASK C3.
 Online Kinematic self calibration